BetOnYou/apiist/README.md

 ## Transactions

-Apiritif allows to group multiple requests or actions into a transaction using a `transaction` context manager.
+Apiist allows to group multiple requests or actions into a transaction using a `transaction` context manager.
 For example when we have test action like bellow we want to execute requests according to concrete user as a separate piece.
 Also we want to process test for `users/all` page even if something wrong with previous actions.